 Caring for the LGBTQ+ Community

-NYU Langone Health has been recognized by the Human Rights Campaign Foundation Healthcare Equality Index (HEI) Report, a certification that acknowledges the work of medical facilities that are providing equal healthcare access to LGBTQ+ Americans.
-The HEI certification, which NYU Langone Health has received five years in a row, is obtained through an annual survey that evaluates a healthcare provider’s nondiscrimination policies and staff training, patient services and support, employee benefits and policies, and patient and community engagement.
+NYU Langone has been recognized by the Human Rights Campaign Foundation Healthcare Equality Index (HEI) Report, a certification that acknowledges medical facilities where staff provide equal healthcare access to LGBTQ+ Americans.
+The HEI certification, which NYU Langone has received 10 years in a row and recognizes all of our locations, is obtained through an annual survey that evaluates a healthcare provider’s nondiscrimination policies and staff training, patient services and support, employee benefits and policies, and patient and community engagement.
 On these criteria, NYU Langone earned a perfect score of 100.

-We follow the best practices in LGBTQ+ healthcare and follow standards of care provided by GLMA: Health Professionals Advancing LGBT Equality and WPATH: World Professional Association for Transgender Health.
+We follow the best practices in LGBTQ+ healthcare and follow standards of care provided by GLMA: Health Professionals Advancing LGBTQ Equality and WPATH: World Professional Association for Transgender Health.

 Our Commitment to the LGBTQ+ Community

-We provide healthcare, treatment, and services to all regardless of a person’s sex, sexual orientation, and gender identity or expression.
-This policy is part of the NYU Langone Patient’s Bill of Rights, which also prohibits discrimination on the basis of race, color, religion, national origin, disability, source of payment, or age.
+We provide healthcare, treatment, and services to all regardless of a person’s sexual orientation, assigned sex at birth, or gender identity or expression.
+This policy is part of the NYU Langone Patients’ Bill of Rights, which also prohibits discrimination on the basis of race, color, religion, national origin, disability, source of payment, or age.
 If you are a patient in the hospital, our guest policy ensures that your partner and family may visit you.

-In addition to well visits, services provided by our doctors include:
+In addition to well visits, services provided by our doctors include the following:

 - mental health screenings and treatment

 - HIV testing and pre-exposure prophylaxis (PrEP) treatment to protect against HIV